beamso/force-deploy-with-xml-report-task/README.md

 Version 1.5 has this change:

 * Update `ant-salesforce.jar` to v44.0 and enable retrieval of flow coverage result and flow coverage warnings (https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/sforce_api_calls_runtests_result.htm)
+* Handles BuildException when FlowCoverage error occurs in the Ant library
+* Lists the flows that have 0 elements covered based on elements covered equalling elements not covered for the flow

 Version 1.4 has this change: